erkil1452/gaze_workshop_public/README.md

 Refer to [conda manual](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details if needed.

+Note that the environment is the same as the one used for the [classification tutorial](https://github.com/ccp-eva/tuto_classification) by Pierre-Etienne, so you only need to create it once.

 ### Data

 Download the zip file with data separately from [Google Drive](https://drive.google.com/file/d/1-1VIHfi4s_bxiRvk9-cKdlnl4DaF_YzM/view?usp=sharing) and unzip its content *directly* to the folder `data` such that there are folders `data/samples`, etc.